 The Angel of the North is a 20-metre tall angel statue, made of steel, with wings spanning over 50m.
 It is the largest statue in the UK and is said to be the largest angel statue in the world (but then again, I have no clue how many large-scale angel statues there are around the world… chances are, not that many).
 Sculpted by Antony Gormley, the Angel of the North was installed in 1998.
 And I guess it does qualify as one of the things you really need to see when in Sunderland and vicinity.

 After all those detours, it was finally time for us to head to Beamish and go into the Living Museum of the North.
-But since there’s loads to see and talk about, I’ll go into this in more detail in a separate post.
+But since there’s loads to see and talk about, I’ve written a whole separate post about the Beamish Museum and whether it is worth a visit.
 I’m already rather conscious that I might bore you to death… so if you are still with me, well done for being so persistent (or probably really desperate to see if after all my ramblings something remotely interesting might happen during our trip up north.
 Sorry to disappoint).

 Let me just say so much.
 We’ve spent about four hours at the Beamish Museum, walking the length and width of their vast landscapes (and all in beautiful hot weather, who would have thought we’d have such great weather in September).
 But eventually, we were done with exploring and left Beamish.